refaktor/rye-website/content/meet_rye/basics/loops.md

 There are other functions that inject values into blocks, not just loop, with (and for).
 There are also other elements of the language that let you use that.

+The use of left set-word above might seem a little odd, but you will see the benefits later.

-BTW: comma is called expression guard and is optional.
+BTW: the comma shown above is called an expression guard, and is optional.

 ### Now a "for" loop

 For functions takes a block of values and a block of code.
-It iterates through values passing each as injected value into the block as it evaluates the block.
+It iterates through values passing each as an injected value into the block as it evaluates the block.

 ```clojure
 names: { "Jim" "Jane" "Anne" }